rnxpyke/tiny-thoughts-on-security/thoughts/globals.md

 Probably not.
 If I have more than 3 secrets, certainly not.

 But can you still get access to all my secrets?
-(Given that this whole example should demonstrate unintended behaviour, the answer should obviously be yes, the actual question is only: how?)
+(Given that this whole example should demonstrate unintended behavior, the answer should obviously be yes, the actual question is only: how?)

 Hint 1: `secrets.includes(arg)` is equal to `Array.prototype.includes.call(secrets, arg)`